F4biian/HalluRAG/README.md

   <img src="figures/EntireProcessBig.png" alt="Figure" style="width: 70%;">
 </p>

+If you want to recreate the HalluRAG dataset or a similar one, follow these steps (note that they are not exactly the same as those in the figure above).

 #### Step 0) [`data/wikipedia/`](data/wikipedia/)
 Scraping recent Wikipedia articles using [`data/wikipedia/wikipedia_scraper.py`](data/wikipedia/wikipedia_scraper.py).
 An article could look like this (abbreviated and taken from `articles_2024-03-21.json`):
 <details>